-But, when I look back at the past 15 years, I some some patterns clearly, coming over over again.
-First of all, I see that there is only one asset which has been systematically accumulating over these 15 years.
+But, when I look back at the past 15 years, I some patterns clearly, coming over and over again.
+First of all, I see that there is only one asset that has been systematically accumulating over these 15 years.
 It was not money, which you can easily lose in the nearest bubble.
 It was not knowledge, which can become useless once you change the discipline or profession.
-It was actually people.
+It was people.

 Among psychology graduates, coaching is a very popular direction.
 It is mostly because coaching is associated with helping ambitious people to grow and become successful while a typical cognitive therapy is more about handling depression and misery.
-The difference between working aa a coach and working as a therapeutist is like a difference between working in wedding and funeral industry - no wonder everyone tries to avoid the latter.
+The difference between working aa a coach and working as a therapeutist is like a difference between working in the wedding and funeral industry – no wonder everyone tries to avoid the latter.
 So, Ewa was ambitious enough to try herself as a coach even though she had no contacts in the space, no shoulders and no cash.
-Which meant that for years and years, she had to commit to self development, go through multiple trainings, do free internships and work for free in order to develop a base of faithful clients.
-And now, almost a decade later, she is an established coach with a schedule fully booked for at least a few weeks ahead, and a best selling author.
-And now, she is the person I called when I came to an idea of writing a book.
-She is literally the only good thing that happened to me during that internship nine years ago.
+This meant that for years and years, she had to commit to self-development, go through multiple pieces of training, do free internships and work for free to develop a base of faithful clients.
+And now, almost a decade later, she is an established coach with a schedule fully booked for at least a few weeks ahead, and the best selling author.
+And now, she is the person I called when I came to the idea of writing a book.
+She is the only good thing that happened to me during that internship nine years ago.

 * * *